homebound-team/truss/README.markdown

 - "Regular Emotion/CSS-in-JS" is easily/inherently available as an escape hatch for places where utility classes don't make sense.

-  It's very likely you'll need "not utility-css" styles at somepoint in your project, and because Truss's DSL is already going through Emotion/CSS-in-JS anyway, it means your one-off "not utility" rules will use the same/consistent CSS-in-JS output/generation pipeline.
+  It's very likely you'll need "not utility" styles at some point in your project, and because Truss's DSL is already going through Emotion/CSS-in-JS anyway, it means your one-off "not utility" rules will use the same/consistent CSS-in-JS output/generation pipeline.

   This means you don't end up with mixed idioms of `className="mx2 black"` for 90% of your styles, but then "something different" like `css={...}` for the last 10%.